ThomasMertes/seed7/src/read_me.txt

     ...Studio\2019\Community\VC\Auxiliary\Build\vcvarsall x64

   Afterwards the environment is set up for MSVC.
+In newer versions of MSVC the include files and libraries are in the "Windows Kits" directory.
+In this case it is necessary to define the environment variables INCLUDE and LIB.
+To do that look for: Control Panel -> System and Security -> System -> Advanced system settings -> Environment Variables.
+  With "Windows Kits" the include files are in the directory:

+    ...Windows Kits\<main_version>\Include\<detailled_version>

+  The actual include files are in the sub directories 'um', 'ucrt' and 'shared'.
+Add the absolute paths of these three directories to the INCLUDE environment variable.
+On such installations the libraries are in the directory:

+    ...Windows Kits\<main_version>\Lib\<detailled_version>

+  For 32-bit compilation the actual libraries are in the sub directories 'um\x86' and 'ucrt\x86'.
+For 64-bit compilation the actual libraries are in the sub directories 'um\x64' and 'ucrt\x64'.
+Add the absolute paths of the 32-bit or 64-bit directories to the LIB environment variable.
+Don't forget to restart a console window after environment variables have changed.

-Now you can go to the 'seed7\src' directory and type:
+  After everything has been set up for MSVC you can go to the 'seed7\src' directory and type:

     copy mk_msvc.mak makefile
     nmake depend
     nmake

+  If it is necessary to compile again you need to do a

+    nmake clean

+  to clean the files from a previous compilation attempt.

   After the compilation the interpreter executable can be found in the 'bin' directory and it is also copied to prg/s7.exe.
   Note that the build process saves all environment variables